favioe/dmarc-analyser/README.md

 ## Adding more input files

-Press "Refresh Report" for reading new DMARC report files
+1. Add the new DMARC report files to `DMARC_DIR` folder
+2. Go to [http://localhost:3000](http://localhost:3000) and press "Refresh Report"

 # Screenshots